Travel First Aid Kit and Medication for Tonga

 Iodine (Water-Purifying) Tablets

 As a precaution for drinking water from a tap or any other potentially unsafe sauce, iodine tablets dissolved in water helps remove some bacteria and viruses from the water.
 This is not 100% effective though, so when possible boil water for at least 10 minutes before drinking it.
-Find out more in Can You Drink the Water in Tonga?
+Get more tips for finding safe drinking water in our guide, Can You Drink the Water in Tonga?

 Glasses/Contact Lenses